Jayesh0706/notes/Docker Interview Questions.md

 **Kubernetes Best Practices:**

-- **Declarative Over Imperative:** Maintain your resource manifests (YAML files) in version control and apply them (possibly with GitOps).
-This way cluster state is reproducible and changes are tracked.
-Avoid making ad-hoc changes via kubectl edit in production (except emergency) - instead update the config and reapply.
+- **Declarative Over Imperative:** ==Maintain your resource manifests (YAML files) in version control and apply them (possibly with GitOps)==.
+This way cluster state is reproducible and changes are tracked.==Avoid making ad-hoc changes via kubectl edit in production (except emergency) - instead update the config and reapply==.

 - **Use Health Probes:** Always configure liveness and readiness probes for your pods if applicable.
-This ensures Kubernetes can manage your app’s lifecycle robustly (don’t route traffic to unready pods, auto-restart stuck pods).
+This ==ensures Kubernetes can manage your app’s lifecycle robustly (don’t route traffic to unready pods, auto-restart stuck pods)==.

 - **Resource Requests/Limits:** Set reasonable requests and limits for CPU/memory for each container.
 This helps the scheduler and improves stability under load.
 Also consider cluster capacity - if you overcommit too much without limits, you risk instability.

-- **Use Namespace Separation:** Use namespaces to separate different environments or teams to avoid naming collisions and to apply policies (like RBAC or network policies) more easily.
+- **Use Namespace Separation:** ==Use namespaces to separate different environments or teams to avoid naming collisions and to apply policies (like RBAC or network policies) more easily==.
 Also possibly use resource quotas in less trusted multi-tenant clusters to prevent one team from consuming all resources.

 - **Apply Security Practices:**

-    - Use RBAC to restrict who (and which service accounts) can do what.
-By default, in modern Kubernetes RBAC is on.
-Ensure you give least privilege needed (e.g., your app’s service account probably only needs to read certain configmaps, not list all secrets cluster-wide).
+    - ==Use RBAC to restrict who (and which service accounts) can do what==.
+By default, in modern Kubernetes RBAC is on. ==Ensure you give least privilege needed== (e.g., your app’s service account probably only needs to read certain configmaps, not list all secrets cluster-wide).

     - Consider using NetworkPolicies to restrict pod-to-pod communication as appropriate (by default, all pods can talk to all pods).
 For sensitive components like databases, you might only allow traffic from certain app pods.